felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

+= 1.35.0-dev.1 =

+(2018/10/29) Added new Schema Movie options in the Document SSO metabox.
+Renamed the "Course Provider" and "Default Course Provider" options.

 = 1.34.2 =

-(2018/10/24) Added a new "Creative Work Full Text" option in the Document SSO metabox for posts, pages, and custom post types.
+(2018/10/24) Added a new "Full Text" option in the Document SSO metabox for posts, pages, and custom post types.